 What Benefits Does This Forging Method Offer?

-Closed die forging is very effective for shaping aluminum, steel, titanium, and a wide range of metal alloys.
-By enclosing the hot metal inside sets of dies, many kinds of three-dimensional shapes can be produced.
+Impression die forging is very effective for shaping aluminum, steel, titanium, and a wide range of metal alloys.
+By enclosing the hot metal inside sets of dies, many kinds of complex three-dimensional shapes can be produced.
 This includes simple forms such as cubes, disks and spheres, but it can also be applied to multi-section parts that incorporate thin delicate webs and long, spindly shapes.

 Impression die forging is also useful for parts with holes, pockets and protrusions, and even asymmetrical parts can be produced through this process.

 Thanks to this forging process, high-quality components can be manufactured at a relatively reasonable cost.
 The resulting parts resist both fatigue and impact, are very durable and have higher strength-to-weight ratios.
 Sometimes, these parts are up to 20% stronger than those produced by other forging methods.
-Closed-die forging also generates less wasted metal, and this refined method is capable of higher production rates than other techniques.
+Impression die forging also generates less wasted metal, and this refined method is capable of higher production rates than other techniques.